📚 Should You Read This?

 Most of us are reluctant to ask because we fundamentally misunderstand the psychology of asking and we underestimate our likelihood of success.

 In one series of experiments, employees were more likely to turn in mediocre work than to ask for deadline extensions, fearing their supervisor would think them incompetent if they asked for extra time.
-But they had it backward: Managers saw extension requests as a good sign of capability and motivation.
+But they had it backwards: Managers saw extension requests as a good sign of capability and motivation.

 You may also need to ask more directly.
 Because sometimes what you think is asking seems more like hinting.If you jump in and ask too directly, you might be considered rude.
 But if you’re too indirect, your hopes and dreams will go unnoticed.